NeuroTechX/moabb/README.md

 ### The solution

-The Mother of all BCI Benchmark will:
+The Mother of all BCI Benchmark allows to:

 - Build a comprehensive benchmark of popular BCI algorithms applied on an extensive list of freely available EEG datasets.